Description: Bushy tail, grayish to yellowish color

 Activity: Diurnal; two main feeding periods: early morning and late afternoon

-Breeding Season: Dec. – Feb. and May - June
+Breeding Season: December through February and May through June

 Independence: 2 months